AnkitBarik/planetMagFields/doc/examples.rst

 Potential extrapolation
 ************************

-The ``potextra`` module provides a method for potential extrapolation of a planet's magnetic field.
+The :py:func:`Planet.extrapolate <planetmagfields.Planet.extrapolate>` performs a potential extrapolation of a planet's magnetic field.
+The functions are present in the ``potextra`` module.
 This uses the `SHTns <https://bitbucket.org/nschaeff/shtns>`_ library for spherical harmonic transforms.
 Usage example:

 .. code-block:: python